devsu/grpc-proxy/README.md

 | certFile | Path to the `.pem` file used to connect to the backend (if the backend has TLS configured). |
 | serverName | Server name of the backend.
 Used to create the TLS client.
 Must match with the certificate. |

+## Examples

+Can be found in the examples folder in this repo.

 ## Roadmap

-- Support other strategies for choosing the backend (besides the *prefix* strategy).
+- Support other strategies for choosing the backend (besides matching by *prefix*).
 - Add tests
 - Add examples in go